andybega/et1000/README.md

 1,000 most common Estonian words
 ================================

-(Work in progress)

 What are the 1,000 most common Estonian words?
-I'm an English speak learning Estonian, and had trouble finding the answer.
+I'm an English speaker learning Estonian, and had trouble finding the answer.

-This was made using the Estonian Web 2019 corpus from the 2019 Estonian reference corpus
+This was made using the Estonian Web 2019 corpus from the 2019 Estonian reference corpus.

 \+

 Estonian is a "morphologically rich", as I learned the experts call it, language.
 Words change a lot depending on the grammatical context.
-For example "pood", "poodi", "poes", and "poest" are all forms of the same word (lemma), "pood", which means "store" (the forms above are a store, to the store, in the store, from the store).
+For example "pood", "poodi", "poes", and "poest" are all forms of the same underlyuing canonical word (lemma), "pood".
+(Which means "store"; the forms above are a store, to the store, in the store, from the store.)
 I'd like all of those forms to count for the same canonical form of the word, rather than counting them up separately.
-I used the Estonian natural language toolkit ([EstNLTK](https://github.com/estnltk/estnltk)) lemmatizer for this.
+I used the lemmatizer in the Estonian natural language toolkit ([EstNLTK](https://github.com/estnltk/estnltk)) for this.

 \+